 Add all these things together and you have a board that's easier to skate, more stable and forgiving, better over rougher surfaces (like most UK pavements and roads!), and more comfortable if you're planning on skating more than five minutes.

-If smaller size is important to you, for example if you want to stash your board easily in a locker, then check out our range of skateboard cruisers and retro boards.
+If smaller size is important to you, for example if you want to stash your board easily in a locker, then check out our range of cruiser skateboards or surf skates..

-For more info, check out our Longboard Buyer's Guide, or give us a call and we'll be happy to take you through the options!
+For more info, check out our longboard for beginners guide, or give us a call and we'll be happy to take you through the options!